 A number of products, including diets, drugs and supplements, are promoted to have anti-aging properties.
 Unfortunately, the hype is often undeserved.
 Here, I review the most famous products aimed at delaying the aging process and the misconceptions in which most--but not all--are based.
 Future anti-aging therapies and some advice on healthy lifestyles is also included.Sections

 The Not-So-Secret Guide to a Long, Healthy Life

-Keywords: ageing, anti-oxidants, anti-aging pill, anti-aging products, antiaging, biomedical gerontology, elderly, eternal youth, old age, rejuvenation, science of longevity
+Keywords: ageing, anti-oxidants, anti-aging pill, anti-aging products, antiaging, biomedical gerontology, elderly, eternal youth, growing young, healthy aging, old age, rejuvenation, science of longevity